What is the latest Morocco travel advisory amidst a waning global pandemic and a war in Europe ?

 DO I NEED A COVID TEST FOR MOROCCO

-Yes, as of 13 April, a Covid test is still required to enter Morocco.
+No, since 30 September 2022, you no longer need a Covid test or Vaccine Certificate to enter Morocco.
 If your country of origin requires a PCR test for traveling back, PCR tests are available all over the country in major towns and a PCR test costs about 500 dirhams ( 50 euros), with an Express PCR test at 800 Dirhams ( 80 euros).

 IS IT SAFE TO TRAVEL TO MOROCCO IN 2022 ?